 Gateway to Future Success

 A degree in Humanities-Prelaw, Humanities or Communication may be the best choice you ever make.
 Not only will you study topics as diverse as communication theories, Greek philosophy, logic, creative writing and graphic design, you will have incredible advantages only available at a private university like Florida Tech.
-Students have worked one-on-one with President Obama's Press Corps, toured the backstage of a theatrical performance and interviewed astronauts orbiting the earth on the International Space Station.
+Students worked one-on-one with President Obama's Press Corps, toured the backstage of a theatrical performance and interviewed astronauts orbiting the earth on the International Space Station.

 With a bachelor’s degree in Humanities-Prelaw, Humanities, Communication your experience is limited only by your imagination!
 What do you dare to dream?